splunk/public-o11y-docs/gdi/monitors/apache-activemq.md

 ### Configuration options

-The following table shows the configuration options for this monitor:
+The following table shows the configuration options for this integration:

 | Option | Required | Type | Description |
 | --- | --- | --- | --- |